Navigation » List of Schools » East Los Angeles College » Biology » Biology 003 – Introduction to Biology » Summer 2020 » Exam 1

 A DNA is the end point of protein production that allows cells to finish making proteins.

-B DNA holds the instructions for the cells on how to make proteins.
+B Proteins hold the instructions on how to make DNA.

 C DNA is not linked to the production of proteins.